 To make sure I keep my budget on track and my health in check, I have a full arsenal of frugal recipes that produce cheap, healthy dinners with great sources of protein.
 The best part is that my ideas for a cheap dinner are not a drag.
 Quite the opposite, my cheap dinners are absolutely delicious!

 My frugal suppers range from meatless wonders to hearty casseroles.
 Most important, however, is that the cheap dinner recipes I use are easy to make.
 The last thing I want at the end of the day is to stress over how to be frugal in the kitchen and end up dining out.

 Most of my easy, cheap dinner ideas require few ingredients – and, even better, they can be made ahead of time.
-With a little meal planning and weekend prep, weekday dinnertime is completely stress-free and on track with my money goals!
+With a little meal planning and weekend meal prep, weekday dinnertime is completely stress-free and on track with my frugal living money goals!

 Frugal Foodie Challenge

-If you are aiming to lower your food bills, it can help to kickstart your goals with a challenge.
+If you are aiming to lower your food bills in an effort to save money, it can help to kickstart your goals with a challenge.
 Join my $5 Frugal Food Challenge and you will learn how to save heaps of money at the grocery store!

 12 Ideas for Cheap Dinners

 Are you ready for a frugal feast that keeps you on track with your financial goals?
 These thrifty dinners on a budget are some of my favorite meals to make – and eat!
 One commonality of my frugal dinner recipes is that they are incredibly versatile, so adapt it to your taste or use whatever you have on hand in your kitchen!